cvasilak/katacoda-scenarios/pelion-device-simulator/step2.md

 ## Launch Simulator
-Let's assign the _API_Key_ retrieved from the previous step to a shell variable for easy reference:
+Let's assign the **API_Key** retrieved from the previous step to a shell variable for easy reference.
+Copy the key to your clipboard and then click on the command below to fill it in the terminal.
+Once down paste the key and press <kb>Enter<kb>

 `export API_KEY=`{{execute no-newline}}